The Developer's Guide to The DevSecOps Toolchain

 There is no one-size-fits-all solution for DevSecOps.
 Different tools are needed for different stages of the development process, and the tools that a company chooses to implement will depend on its specific needs and resources.

-Some standard tools in the DevSecOps toolchain include static code analysis tools, web application scanning, and infrastructure-as-code scanners.
+Some popular technologies include static code analysis tools, web application scanning, and infrastructure-as-code scanners.
 Let’s explore them in more detail.

 DevSecOps tools can be broadly categorized into the following categories.